Assistant Executive Director - Compliance

-Andy Barnes is entering his tenth year as an assistant executive director at the WIAA.
+Andy Barnes has been a WIAA Assistant Executive Director since 2006.
 He was promoted from the WIAA production coordinator position which he served from February 2005 until July 2006.

 Mr. Barnes joined the WIAA staff after graduating from Washington State University with a Bachelor of Arts degree in Sports Management and a minor in Business Administration.
 While at WSU, Mr. Barnes was part of the Cougar golf team in the spring of 2003.
 Mr. Barnes served the WIAA as an intern from May 2004 until October before accepting the production coordinator position.

-Mr. Barnes enjoys playing golf, softball and basketball in his spare time.
-He lives in Auburn with his wife, Diana and son, Peyton.
+Mr. Barnes enjoys playing golf and basketball in his spare time.
+He lives in Edgewood with his wife, Diana, son, Peyton and daughter, Brynn.